Key takeaways

 1. Take hydrochlorothiazide as directed

-Understand and follow all the directions given by the prescriber or printed on the prescription label.
+Follow all directions provided by the prescriber or printed on the prescription label.
 The standard dose is 12.5–50 mg per day for hypertension and 25–100 mg daily for edema.
 Generally, it is best to take hydrochlorothiazide in the morning.
-This is because it makes you urinate, and taking it at night would disrupt your sleep.
+This is because it makes you urinate, and taking it at night may disrupt your sleep.

 What if you miss a dose of hydrochlorothiazide?
-If a dose is missed, take it when remembered.
-However, if it’s almost time for the next dose, skip the missed dose.
+If a dose is missed, take it as soon as you remember.
+However, if it’s almost time for the next dose, skip the missed dose and continue with your regular schedule.
 Take the next scheduled dose at the regular time.
-Do not double up on doses to try to make up for a missed dose.
+Do not double the dose to try to make up for a missed dose.

 2. Give the prescriber a complete medical history